 Spontaneous glass breakage explained

 Spontaneous glass breakage is a rare but possible event that cannot be predicted.
-Faisal Husain, Chief Executive of DGCOS, explains what it is and how their installers handle it when it happens.
+Faisal Hussain, Chief Executive of DGCOS, explains what it is and how their installers handle it when it happens.

 It is a phenomenon that all door and window installers are aware of, but hopefully very rarely happens: Spontaneous glass breakage, where a pane of glass seemingly shatters for no discernible reason.
 Clearly, this has implications for any glass installation, particularly those in high-rise or public settings where the risk of injury is high.
 However, it can also happen in a domestic setting, and most consumers are not even aware it is a possibility.